bleunguts/bleunguts/portfolio2013.md

 **Team Members:** 10+

-**Technologies:** C#, Winforms, Infragistics Windows Controls, low-latency development, .NET remoting, ECN FIX protocol, TypeMock, ANTS Performance Profiler, Reactive Extensions (RX)
+**Technologies:** C#, Winforms, Infragistics Windows Controls, low-latency, .NET remoting, ECN FIX protocol, TypeMock, ANTS Performance Profiler, Reactive Extensions (RX)

 **Environments:** Windows

-**Methodology:** Agile, Design Patterns for price/spread tick subscription model
+**Methodology:** Agile

-**Description:** Foreign Exchange eCommerce in-house system low-latency real-time pricing and trading execution platform.
-The Winform GUI system subscribes to RMDS Reuters price ticks and calculates and publishes sales prices to external clients through ECN FIX channels (360T, FXALL,RTFX) and for internal traders via a Request For Quote (RFQ) or auto-trading config screens.
+**Description:** In house eCommerce FX low-latency real-time pricing and trading execution platform.
+The GUI subscribes to RMDS Reuters price ticks and calculates and publishes sales prices to external clients through ECN FIX channels (360T, FXALL,RTFX) and for internal traders via a Request For Quote (RFQ) or auto-trading configuration screen.

 **Projects:**

 - Developing enhancements and support for new products for the following asset classes FX Spot, FX Forwards, FX Swaps, Options (Vanilla Sales &amp; Structured FX)
 - Included spread calculation based on traders and sales spread building forward points for corresponding derivative products (Forwards, Swaps, Options)
-- Streaming new RICS from RMDS to generate live price ticks as input to the eCommerce system, implemented resilence due to dropped price ticks via conflation
+- Streaming new RICS from RMDS to generate live price tick input feed into the eCommerce platform, Implemented conflation of dropped price ticks improving overall system resilience.
 - Support new QuickFix protocol ECN (360T, FXALL) for publishing prices to external downstream market interbank platforms
-- Cash Deal Request for Quote(RFQ) GUI development screen for in-house traders to add their spreads before executing trades
+- Cash Deal Request for Quote(RFQ) GUI development screen for traders to add their spreads in the FX pricing module
-- Implemented price and trader spreads stream aggregation push-based SOA design
+- Participating in the team which implemented price and trader spreads stream aggregation push-based SOA design pattern, an extension to the existing price/spread tick pub sub model
-- Root cause Analysis for trading losses which involved investigating price and order execution issues via log file inspection related to latency (system latency tolerance limit).
-Identified business critical doing code performance analysis using Redgate Performance Profiler &amp; performance counters.
+- Conducted Root cause Analysis for trading losses which involved investigating price and order execution logs.
+Commonly related to latency and system latency tolerance limit, so isolated offending code, and utilized Redgate Performance Profiler to isolate limiting code.
 Presented and resolved performance designs to the price subscription and trade execution pipeline.

-# Lloyds
+# Lloyds (BJSS consultant)

 **Period** _:_ Feb &#39;13 - Sep &#39;13